Train of Thought 01

 “I’d rejoined the bits of that Broken Pattern, but in doing so we were transported into the basement of Philip le Bel’s castle, and he was still there.
 Cesco and I ended up on the wrong end of his sword, although he didn’t survive the experience, either.
 I don’t know what the hell he had on the blade but Christ…I only just got us out of there,.”

 And thus started the changes.
-As far as I understood from the memories I’d seen, if Will was right about killing le Bel, it meant that he was dead a good fifty years too early, with all the ramifications that might have.
+As far as I understood from the memories I’d seen, if Will was right about killing le Bel, it meant that he was dead a good fifty years too early, with all the ramifications that might have, although I hoped that maybe as it was a relatively out of the way place, Broken Pattern notwithstanding, they might not be terrible.
 Still, that was a problem for tomorrow.

 “It’s cursed,” I answered, returning my attention to my patient, “as well as healing it, I’m going to need to do a purification ritual on it.
 Malcolm…”